farisfebrianto/farisfebrianto.github.io/pages/myproject.md

 permalink: /myproject/
 ---

-You can find out more aboutthe source code my project at GitHub, as well as basic documentation at:
+You can find out more about my project at GitHub, as well as basic documentation at:

 - [Sistem Informasi Surat Masuk dan Keluar (SIMAK)](https://github.com/farisfebrianto/simak).
 Build with CodeIgniter Framework.